Morita classes of microdifferential algebroids: Microdifferential operators

 \begin{proof} Set for short $\she=\she_\dTM$.
 Let $\shp$ be an invertible $\she^e$-module.
 It is enough to show that $\shp$ is locally isomorphic to $\she^{[\lambda]}$ for some locally constant function $[\lambda]$.
 In fact, it will follow from Lemma~\ref{lem:Elm} that $L = \shHom[\she^e](\she^{[\lambda]},\shp)$ is a local system of rank one and $L\tens[\C]\she^{[\lambda]} \isoto \shp$.

-(a) Since $\shp$ is invertible, the underlying $\she$-module ${}_{\bullet}\shp$ is projective locally of finite presentation by (iv) and (v) on page~\pageref{pgv}, and hence coherent torsion-free.
+(a) Since $\shp$ is invertible, the underlying $\she$-module ${}_{\bullet}\shp$ is projective locally of finite presentation by (iv) and (v) in Section~\ref{sse:Morita}, and hence coherent torsion-free.
 By Proposition~\ref{pr:M**}, ${}_{\bullet}\shp$ is locally free outside a closed analytic $2$-codimensional subset $Z$.
 As $\shp$ is invertible, its rank is one.

 (b) Suppose that ${}_{\bullet}\shp$ is free of rank one.
 Then there exists $[\lambda]$ such that $\shp^{[-\lambda]} = \shp \tens[\she^e] \she^{[-\lambda]}$ admits a regular generator, i.e.~a generator $u$ of ${}_{\bullet}\shp^{[-\lambda]}$ such that $Pu = uP$ for any $P\in\she$.
 Indeed, let $t$ be a generator of ${}_{\bullet}\shp$ and let $f\colon\she\isoto \she$, be the $\C$-algebra isomorphism as in ~\eqref{eq:LocFreeBim}: $f(P) = Q$ for $Q$ such that $tP=Qt$.
 By Proposition~\ref{pro:fadp}, $f$ is locally of the form $\ad(P)$ for some $\lambda\in \C$ and $P\in \she(\lambda)$ with never vanishing symbol.
 Then $u=t\opb P$ is a regular generator of $\shp^{[-\lambda]}$.